kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 24: February 23st, 2017

+**Today's Progress**: Learning more about the this.keyword in JavaScript and some work on vanilla todo

+**Thoughts:** Really eager to start building somethig more substantial.
+More engineering focused, I think I may well get more kicks out of back end development.
+Time will tell

 ### Day 23: February 22st, 2017

 **Today's Progress**: Still going with todo app. found a bug around inputs that I had to fix